 That sounds quite technical, but what it means is that IARC isn’t in the business of telling us how potent something is in causing cancer – only whether it does so or not”, he says.

 To take an analogy, think of banana skins.
 They definitely can cause accidents, explains Phillips, but in practice this doesn’t happen very often (unless you work in a banana factory).
 And the sort of harm you can come to from slipping on a banana skin isn’t generally as severe as, say, being in a car accident.

 But under a hazard identification system like IARC’s, ‘banana skins’ and ‘cars’ would come under the same category – they both definitely do cause accidents.

 Remember, all the IARC has stated is that meat is a carcinogen in a broad group – that classification doesn’t tell us whether 1 steak per year will give us cancer or 1 steak every day.

 Given all of this information or lack thereof, let’s look at IARC’s research and conclusions about red meat.

 Again, unless you didn’t have internet in 2015, headlines have been blasting everywhere about red meat, processed meat, and cancer.
 But I’m a good scientific skeptic, so headlines and popular press barely mean anything to me scientifically.
 I want good published evidence.

 Let’s look at what the IARC said, and the underlying evidence that led the IARC to make its classification.

-The IARC published its recommendations (pdf, registration required) in Lancet Oncology, a respected peer-reviewed journal dealing with cancer biomedical science.
-A “Working Group” of 22 cancer scientists from across the world.
-They reviewed over 800 published epidemiological studies that analyzed the relationship between the consumption of red meat (or processed meat) and cancer.
+The IARC published its recommendations in Lancet Oncology, a respected peer-reviewed journal dealing with cancer biology.
+A “Working Group” of 22 cancer scientists from across the world reviewed over 800 published epidemiological studies that analyzed the relationship between the consumption of red meat (or processed meat) and cancer.

 Their conclusions were: